Rigid models for 2-gerbes I: Chern-Simons geometry: Rigid models

 One might wonder the extent to which this process is reversible, namely when a rigid bundle 2-gerbe can be assigned to a given (weak) bundle 2-gerbe.

-\begin{definition} The \emph{rigidification} of a bundle 2-gerbe $\mathcal{H}$ is a rigid bundle 2-gerbe $\cG$ such that the associated bundle 2-gerbe $w(\cG)$ is isomorphic (in the strongest possible sense) to $\mathcal{H}$. \end{definition}
+\begin{definition} A \emph{rigidification} of a bundle 2-gerbe $\mathcal{H}$ is a rigid bundle 2-gerbe $\cG$ such that the associated bundle 2-gerbe $w(\cG)$ is isomorphic to $\mathcal{H}$. \end{definition}

-Isomorphism here means isomorphism over the base space $X$ (cf Example \ref{example:rb2g_constructions} 2.), and consists of an isomorphism of the domains of the submersions $Y_i\to X$, $i=1,2$; an isomorphism (relative to this) of the bundle gerbes on $Y_i^{[2]}$; such that the isomorphism is compatible on the nose with the stable isomorphism that is the bundle 2-gerbe multiplication, and also such that the associators are then identified.
-Note that this is much stronger than simply requiring that $w(\cG)$ be stably isomorphic to $\cH$ \emph{as bundle 2-gerbes}.
+Isomorphism of bundle 2-gerbes here means isomorphism over the base space $X$ (cf Example \ref{example:rb2g_constructions} 2.), and consists of an isomorphism of the domains of the submersions $Y_i\to X$, $i=1,2$; an isomorphism (relative to this) of the bundle gerbes on $Y_i^{[2]}$; such that the isomorphism is compatible on the nose with the stable isomorphism that is the bundle 2-gerbe multiplication, and also such that the associators are then identified.
+Note that this is much stronger than simply requiring that $w(\cG)$ be stably isomorphic to $\cH$ \emph{as bundle 2-gerbes}, and any two rigidifications are isomorphic in the strongest sense over the base manifold.
 We shall see an example in Section \ref{sec:CS2-gerbe} below.

+One\footnote{for instance, the referee} might reasonably ask what happens if a rigid bundle 2-gerbe $\mathcal{G}$ is such that the bundle 2-gerbe $w(\mathcal{G})$ has a stable trivialisation.
+In this case the integral 4-class classifying $w(\mathcal{G})$ vanishes, and the natural question is whether there is a \emph{rigid} trivialisation of the original rigid bundle 2-gerbe, or perhaps a related one.
+We will return to this question in \cite{rb2g_II}, but the approximate answer is that there is another rigid bundle 2-gerbe $\mathcal{G}'$ with a rigid trivialisation, and a morphism $\mathcal{G}'\to \mathcal{G}$ over the base.